Project Play

 The challenge

-Each year, UNICEF delivers thousands of tons of ready-to-use therapeutic food (RUTF), a fortified, peanut paste for treating malnutrition in children under five.
-In 2022, UNICEF placed orders for 120,000 MT of RUTF, equivalent to 8.7 million cardboard boxes dispersed across the globe.
-There is an opportunity to repurpose these boxes into relevant and fun toys.
-UNICEF is also working to address climate change through sustainable procurement across all supplies.
-Our environmental impact has consequences for children, their future and planet they will inherit.
+Every year, UNICEF delivers thousands of tons of ready-to-use therapeutic food (RUTF), a fortified, peanut paste for treating malnutrition in children under five.
+In 2023, nearly 7.5 million cardboard boxes used to transport RUTF were dispersed across the globe.
+There is an opportunity to repurpose these boxes, traditionally discarded directly after use, into relevant and fun toys.

 8.7 million